dschick/pyEvalData/README.md

     $ pip install git+https://github.com/dschick/pyEvalData.git

-You can have the following optional installation to enable unit tests, as well as building the documentation:
+You can have the following optional installations to enable unit tests, as well as building the documentation:

     $ pip install pyEvalData[testing]